greenyyilei/Completions/Articles2.md

 [5]“Growth–share matrix,” Wikipedia, the free encyclopedia.
 18-Dec-2015.

 #####–  Wnuk et al. “Are You Biting Off More Than You Can Chew?
 A Case Study on Causes and Effects of Overscoping in Large-Scale Software Engineering”

 #####		–  Wnuk et al. “Factors Affecting Decision Outcome and Lead-time in Large-Scale Requirements Engineering”

+This paper use case study and survey to investigate the factors affecting decision outcome and lead-time in LSRE.
+The decision lead-time is the time required to analyse the impact of a decision under this context.
+The decision outcome is a specific outcome of the decision process called acceptance or rejection under this context.
+To research on this area, there are three research questions and six hypothesis.
+After case study and survey among 50 practitioners, they conclude some results.
+When the decision affect more products, the lead-time to make a decision will increases.
+Decision maker should know more complex decisions may take more time.
+According to the statistical analysis of the decision log, it is more likely to accept the issues of changing requests by important customers.
+At the same time, the lead-time to accept a decision is shorter than to reject a decision.
+The number of products affected by a decision increase the decision lead-time.
+Due to more complex decision take more time, it is wise to decrease their complexity for faster decision.

 #####		–  P. Carlshamre, K. Sandahl, M. Lindvall, B. Regnell, J. Natt och Dag, “An industrial survey of requirements interdependencies in software product release planning”, in Proceedings of the fifth IEEE Interna- tional Symposium on Requirements Engineering, 2001.

 This paper provide an industrial survey in five companies and analysis their requirements’ interdependencies.
 We found that only about 20% of the requirements are singular.
 And 20% of the requirements are involved in 75% of all interdependencies.
 Customer-Specific bespoke product is tend to more functionality-related dependencies, while market-driven product is tend to value-related dependencies.